 Responsible Gambling

-Gambling is a huge amount of fun.
-Most people gamble safely online without any issues.
-However, sadly, the small minority of people who gamble do develop a gambling problem.
-While we are unable to act as therapists to those who have developed a gambling addiction, we can offer advice to other people to help them to avoid it happening in the first place.
+Most people gamble responsibly online without issues.
+However, sadly, a small minority of gamblers develop a gambling problem.
+While we cannot act as therapists for those with a gambling addiction, we can offer advice to help others avoid it altogether.

 If you feel as if you have a problem, then you can self-exclude from gambling websites.
-This is one of the biggest benefits of the UK Gambling Commission.
-If you self-exclude through one website, then you will be excluded from all the other websites operating within the United Kingdom too.
-This is a ‘last resort’ sort of thing, but many people have found it highly beneficial.
+This is one of the most significant benefits of the UK Gambling Commission.
+If you self-exclude through one website, you will be excluded from all the other websites operating within the United Kingdom too.
+This is a ‘last resort’ thing, but many people have found it highly beneficial.

 How do you know you are developing a gambling addiction?

 Sadly, many people do not realise that they have developed a gambling addiction until it is far too late.
-It is important that you learn how to spot the warning sites early.
-This way you can put the controls in place before the problem gets out of hand.
-The ‘symptoms’ of gambling addiction are actually much the same as many other addictions out there.
+You must learn how to spot the warning signs early.
+This way, you can put the controls in place before the problem gets out of hand.
+The ‘symptoms’ of gambling addiction are much the same as those of many other addictions out there.
 This may include:

 What are your first steps if you know you have a gambling addiction?

-The first thing that you should always do is contact the online casino to opt into the self-exclusion program.
-It is imperative that you do not use the other controls that the site has in place if you are suffering from a gambling addiction.
-They aren’t going to help you now.
+First, always contact the online casino to opt into the self-exclusion programme.
+You should not use the other controls that the site has in place if you are suffering from a gambling addiction; they won't help you now.

-You should also not be afraid to ask people for the help that you need.
+You should also feel free to ask for help.
 Talk to your friends and family about your addiction.
-If you trust them, then ask somebody to take control of your finances for a short while to ensure that you are not putting a lot of money on gambling.
+If you trust them, then ask someone to take control of your finances for a short period to ensure you are not risking a large sum of money on gambling.

-Some people may wish to reward themselves for not gambling for long periods of time.
-Treat yourself to something nice at the shop.
-Remember; you are saving money by not gambling, which means that you can actually afford something nice.
+Some people may want to reward themselves for not gambling by treating themselves to something nice at the shop.
+Remember, you are saving money by not gambling, which means you can actually afford something nice.

 Help is at Hand